edgegap/distributed-relay-examples/README.md

 For example, a 10 KB message would be split into multiple MAX_PAYLOAD fragments, each fragment is sent to the relay with some metadata.</br>

-Fragmentation, Reliability, Encryption are implemented by the game engine's netcode transport.
+Fragmentation, reliability, and encryption are implemented by the game engine's netcode transport.
 Some games may implement this themselves.
 Edgegap relay is transport agnostic, so it works with any game engine and netcode.
-In other words, it handles low level MTU sized UDP messages, nothing else.
+In other words, it handles low-level MTU-sized UDP messages, nothing else.

 ### Enums